 A letter summarizing the decision by the Vice President, Organizational Development and Human Resources (or designee) or Vice President of Student Affairs (or designee) and the investigation report, will then be issued to the Reporting Party, the Responding Party, and, to the Vice President/Campus President and immediate supervisor (in cases when the responding party is an employee) for further consideration of disciplinary action after any appeal process has concluded.
-The final report will identify an Appeals Officer.
+The decision letter will identify an Appeals Officer.
 A finding of responsibility for a violation of this policy may be appealed by the Responding Party to the designated Appeals Officer.
+The Appeals Officer is typically a vice president or senior level administrator.

-- 3. The appeal shall consist of a plain, concise, and complete written statement outlining the grounds for the appeal.
+- 2. The appeal shall consist of a plain, concise, and complete written statement outlining the grounds for the appeal.
 The limited grounds for appeal are as follows: - a.
 New information that could affect the finding by the investigator(s) and that was not reasonably available through the exercise of due diligence at the time of the investigation; and/or - b.Material deviation(s) from written procedures that significantly affected the outcome